HackZy01/CHROMA/README.md

 **Credits would be greatly appreciated if you're planning to publicly share your edited theme.**

-## Known issues

-- In the sidebar layout, the games scrolling will behave weirdly if the sidebar is accessed through some particular ways.
-It doesn't affect the navigation that much and there's a chance you won't even notice.
-This issue actually arose in Unison R as well, and unfortunately I have no solution to prevent this behavior.

-## Changelog

-The versioning is independent for each applet.
-Sorry for the mess.

-### Home screen

-#### v1.1

-- **Fixed Atmosphere crashing when uninstalling a game**
-- **+2 layouts: default large icons, cards alt rounded**

-### Settings

-#### v1.1

-- **New generalized layout**
-  - styled "Manage Software" tab

-### v1.0 - initial/shared release (all applets)

 ## Credits
 [Original Theme](https://github.com/Kalyvara/NXTheme-CHROMA)
-- Atmosphere icon in CHROMA Terra Edition by [dh park](https://thenounproject.com/icon/leaf-5958752/)
-- Atmosphere icon in CHROMA Aqua Edition by [Viktor Vorobyev](https://thenounproject.com/icon/water-drop-504908/)
-- Atmosphere icon in CHROMA Murasaki Edition by [Cuputo](https://thenounproject.com/icon/book-4146408/)
 - Atmosphere icon in all other variants by u/Quat0rz
-- Switch controller SVG in Neo Famicom's lockscreen by [Chad Remsing](https://thenounproject.com/icon/switch-charging-controller-930118/)
 - Special thanks to [LayoutDocs](https://layoutdocs.themezer.net/) contributors